-Zazu Tanzania Safaris is specialized in photography safari for professional photographers, we offer a wide range of photography safari packages.
-Our tours targets to give the best experience possible for our photographer travelers, we select the best seasons and parks for photography safaris.
+Zazu Tanzania Safaris is specialized in photography safari for professional photographers, we offer a wide range of photography Tanzania safari packages.
+Our tour targets to give the best experience possible for our photographer travelers, we select the best seasons and parks for photography safaris.

-Our tour guides drivers are all well trained for wildlife photography, so while on a Tanzania photography with us our guides will help you gets the best shots by providing great angles and timing for the perfect day lights.
+Our tour guides drivers are all well trained for wildlife photography, so while on a Tanzania photography safari with us, our guides will help you get the best shots by providing great angles and timing for the perfect daylights.

 Tanzania is by far the best destination for wildlife safari excursion.
 So, this makes it the perfect spot for photography safaris trip.
-Having one of the world famous national park ‘the Serengeti’ its no doubt that Tanzania is the right place for photography safaris.
+Having one of the world-famous national parks ‘the Serengeti’ its no doubt that Tanzania is the right place for photography safaris.

-Tanzania host animals, landscapes, birds, cultural diversity that are endemic to Africa and can’t be found in other part of the world.
-Since our guides have deep understanding of what it takes for the best shots, and since we know our wilds and nature of Tanzania from the palm of our hands from real experience, we assure to send our visitors to picturesque settings in the obscure wilderness where only their camera get tired.
+Tanzania hosts animals, landscapes, birds, cultural diversity that are endemic to Africa and can’t be found in other parts of the world.
+Since our guides have a deep understanding of what it takes for the best shots, and since we know our wilds and nature of Tanzania from the palm of our hands from real experience.
+We assure to send our visitors to picturesque settings in the obscure wilderness where only their camera get tired.